Lumenux/smbclientmap/README.md

 The script smbclientmap.sh does the following:
 - Given an IP address, the script lists all available shares via smbclient -N -L //ip
 - For each share, the script attempts to run the command "dir".
-If it works, then we have READ ACCESS.
+If it works, that means we have READ ACCESS.
-- If we have READ ACCESS, then the script will attempt to run the command mkdir "testdir".
-If it works, then we have WRITE ACCESS.
+- If we have READ ACCESS, then the script will attempt to run the command "mkdir testdir".
+If it works, that means we have WRITE ACCESS.

 # Scan multiple servers